 National President Jayne Wade Anderson led national, regional and local officers in Theta Epsilon’s installation activities.
 Collegians from Beta Psi (Carroll College) and Theta (University of Wisconsin-Madison) Chapters, as well as sisters from local alumnae groups in both Wisconsin and Illinois joined together to enthusiastically welcome the new sisters.
 Today Alpha Xi Delta at Marquette has over 150 amaXing women and continues to be a strong, positive presence on Marquette's campus.

 The Alpha Xi Delta House, or as the sisters like to call it "Xi House", was previously located on 17th and Kilbourn.
-Known as the cute, blue house on the corner, the Xi House is the chapter's home away from home.
-Our new house is located on the corner of 15th and Kilbourn where it will house 21 members!
-We are so excited for the new memories that will be made in the newest Xi House and cannot wait for the future of the Theta Epsilon Chapter of Alpha Xi Delta.
+Known as the cute, blue house on the corner, Xi House was our chapter's home away from home.
+However, in 2015 we moved just down the street to our new home - located on the corner of 15th and Kilbourn!

 Our house is just one of the places where our sisters make memories that will last a lifetime!
 It is known as "Xi House" and can house up to 21 sisters.
 There are three floors - each with their own kitchen, showers, and toilet rooms.
 There are two vanity/beauty rooms in the house and two laundry rooms.
 Each floor has its own unique aspects and vibe to it.
 Every room is fully furnished with a bed frame, mattress, a desk along with a matching chair, and two dressers.
 Xi House is a fun place where our sisters can relax and enjoy each other's company.